Tom Browne (broadcaster): Early radio broadcasting and BBC Radio 1 career

+In addition to the Sunday chart show on Radio 1, Browne also presented occasional music documentaries on the station, including on ABBA, Queen and The Stylistics.
+His smooth style and distinctive received pronunciation voice were unusual for Radio 1.

 Later broadcasting career

 After leaving Radio 1 he broadcast for BBC Radio 2 in the early 1980s and provided the voiceover for many TV and radio adverts.
 He subsequently became a newsreader for BBC World television and then moved to Hong Kong, where he became a popular broadcaster on the British Armed Forces radio service in the final years of British rule.
 His final appearance as a DJ on national BBC radio came at the very end of 1991, when he presented "The Million Selling Singles of the 60s and 70s" on BBC Radio 2, although he was a contributor to Radio 1's "25 Years of the UK Top 40", which aired in September 1992.

-He fronted BFBS Radio Hong Kong's weekday breakfast show until the territory reverted to Chinese rule in 1997 and continued working in radio, as well as a commercial voice-over artist and freelance video presenter until 2005.
-In 2003 he recorded linking vocals for Shaun Tilley's UK Rewind Top Twenty Show.
+He hosted BFBS Radio Hong Kong's weekday breakfast show until the territory reverted to Chinese rule in 1997 and continued working in radio, as well as a commercial voice-over artist and freelance video presenter until 2005.
+In December 2023, Browne co-presented with Shaun Tilley on Boom Radio's programme Mister Top 20 – The Tom Browne Story.

-Retirement

-Browne moved to Thailand to retire with his Thai wife where he owns a farm where they grow mushrooms and rice.